jl-csar/random_parameter_update/README.md

 # random_parameter_update

+this is not how we properly write README.md files, but please forgive it.

 ### Motivation
 I had an idea in my mind where we update the weights randomly until we achieve a good solution or combination of these weights.
 I tried implementing this idea on the MNIST digit dataset by creating a simple neural network from scratch with 3 classic layers (hidden layer has 64 neurons).
 The algorithm goes something like this: